-April to June July to September October to December January to March vote on say-on-pay. be used for compensation decisions Benchmark compensation programs and pay opportunities for the NEOs against the established peer group.
-Full Board reviews and approves the business plan and financial forecast for the coming year. (also completed in each subsequent quarter) of the Company's performance.
-Such review provides transparency to the NEOs as to the likelihood of award achievement and provides some assurance to the Review program design and align on changes to support the business strategy for the upcoming year.
-Evaluate prior year Company performance, individual performance of the NEOs, and determine current year compensation for NEOs and CEO goals and objectives for current year.
-Board that the metrics were sufficiently rigorous.
+April to June July to September October to December January to March Review and evaluate stockholders vote on say-on-pay.
+Perform first among quarterly Evaluate and determine peer group to be used for compensation decisions for the NEOs for upcoming year.
+Benchmark compensation programs and pay opportunities for the NEOs against the established peer Full Board reviews and approves the business plan and financial forecast for the coming year. reviews (also completed in each subsequent quarter) of the Company's performance.
+Such review provides transparency to the NEOs as to the likelihood of award achievement and provides Review program design and align on changes to support the business strategy for the upcoming year. group.
+Evaluate prior year Company performance, individual performance of the NEOs, and determine current year compensation for NEOs and CEO goals and objectives for current year. some assurance to the Board that the metrics were sufficiently rigorous.
 After the Board has approved the Company's business plan and financial forecast for the coming year, hold a dedicated meeting for rigorous target-setting of performance metrics for the current year and target-setting for long-term performance metrics.